AlicanTanacan/Ubiqum-Wifi-Indoor-Localization/README.txt

+Hello,
+In this project we are given a data set, which more information is given below, and asked to locate users with indoor wifi fingerprints.
+When my work is examined, my steps of realizations can be observed.
+Hope you enjoy!

+----------- DATA SET INFORMATION -----------

 UJIIndoorLoc Data Set
 Download: Data Folder, Data Set Description
 Abstract: The UJIIndoorLoc is a Multi-Building Multi-Floor indoor localization database to test Indoor Positioning System that rely on WLAN/WiFi fingerprint.